Court interpreters need to be as accurate as possible.

 Misinterpreting Indonesian in the Courtroom

-An alleged mistake by an interpreter in an Australian courtroom last year caused the court to throw out a case at the expense of thousands of dollars to Australian taxpayers.
+An alleged mistake by an interpreter in an Australian courtroom in 2011 caused the court to throw out a case at the expense of thousands of dollars to Australian taxpayers.

 According to The Age, the dispute involved several Indonesian words — a suspected Indonesian smuggler was testifying in court.
 In one example, the words “did you stop anyone moving” were allegedly turned into “did you push anyone.”